aminbiography/amin-biography/README.md

 - **Introduction to HTML and CSS**
   Fundamentals of web development, covering the structure (HTML) and design (CSS) of websites.

-- **Python for Beginners**
-  A beginner-friendly programming language used for web development, data analysis, and general-purpose programming.

   - **JavaScript for Web Interactivity**
   Programming language used to create dynamic, interactive features in websites, such as form validation, animations, and more.

+- **Python for Beginners**
+  A beginner-friendly programming language used for web development, data analysis, Cybersecurity and general-purpose programming.

 - **PHP for Web Development**
   Server-side scripting language used to create interactive websites and web applications, often paired with databases.